sourcegraph/handbook/content/departments/tech-ops/process/internal-security/index.md

 Required security measures for all full-time teammates, interns, and temp contractors:

-- Setup our basaeline security standards before accessing Sourcegraph data
+- Setup our baseline security standards before accessing Sourcegraph data.
-- All Sourcegraph computers be enrolled with both Workspace One and Carbon Black
+- All Sourcegraph computers be enrolled with both Workspace One and Carbon Black.
-- Follow password guidelines for accessing/administering systems as well as to protecting your devices
+- Follow password guidelines for accessing/administering systems as well as to protecting your devices.

 Security measures Tech Ops is taking:

 - Advanced phishing/spoofing settings
 - Quarterly system reviews (in work)
-- Internal aduits (in work)
+- Internal audits (in work)

 ## Phishing/spoofing